shakyav/openshift-intern-workshop/README.md

 Look at the file `openshift/app.deploymentconfig.yaml` and try to find how the secret is used there.

-As secrets and config maps are mainly used in environment variables (which cannot be changed dynamically at runtime from outside of the container), we need to re-deploy our application to pick up new secret.
+As secrets and config maps are mainly used in environment variables (which cannot be changed dynamically at runtime from outside of the container), we need to re-deploy our application to pick up the new secret.

 ```bash
 oc rollout latest openshift-intern-workshop
 ```

-Once the deployment is finished, you will need to provide a new secret in the URL to be able to access the application by attaching `?secret=<MYNEWSECRET>` to the **route** URL.
+Once the deployment is finished, you will need to provide the new secret in the URL to be able to access the application by attaching `?secret=<MYNEWSECRET>` to the **route** URL.

-If something fails in the container without actually failing the whole container or pod, you app may end up in inconsistent state.
-The simplest way to get to a consistent state is to restart the application - if readiness or liveness probe fail, OpenShift will restart the pod to get to a consistent state.

 #### Health Checks: Liveness & Readiness Probe

-Health checks are an important tool for the lifecycle managemnet of an application.
+Health checks are an important tool for the lifecycle management of an application.
 Readiness and liveness probes can be used to determine that a container is functioning properly.

 A readiness probe is a check which verifies if your application is fully up and running and ready to accept requests.
 When readiness probes fail the container will not be assigned an ip address.